rjd021/Android-Studio---Database-Connection/README.md

 # Android-Studio---Database-Connection

-php file hosted on server to get data from database
+php file hosted on server to get data from database.

-java files in android studio
+Java files in android studio.

-background worker connects to php file venueActivity calls background worker in last few lines of code
+Background worker connects to php file.

+VenueActivity calls background worker in last few lines of code.